-TEHRAN, Iran — An Iranian, sentenced to death for his actions during protests triggered by last year’s death in custody of Mahsa Amini, has been given a stay of execution, the judiciary said Wednesday.
+An Iranian sentenced to death for his actions during protests triggered by last year’s death in custody of Mahsa Amini has been given a stay of execution, the judiciary says.

 Mohammad Ghobadlou was sentenced to death in November after being convicted of “corruption on earth for attacking police in Tehran with a car, resulting in the death of one officer and injuries to five others.”

 In December, the Supreme Court rejected Ghobadlou’s appeal and upheld his death sentence, which had been expected to go ahead any day.

 SAY HIS NAME!#MohammadGhobadlou is at grave risk of execution!

 IR regime's Supreme Court has rejected an appeal by Mohammad Ghobadlou against his death sentence on a charge of "corruption on Earth".

 —#StopExecutionsInIran @C_AB_ @PeterDeRoover1 @jwaldag @n_roettgen pic.twitter.com/wOeEV5RL11

 — joy | فراخوان تا آزادی | (@joyberryfly) January 25, 2023

 But today, the judiciary rules that precedence should be given to the right of the slain police officer’s family to demand or forgo retaliation and his execution on the corruption on earth conviction should be suspended in the meantime, its Mizan Online website reports.